When the Correct Model Fails: The Optimality of Stackelberg Equilibria with Follower Intention Updates: SE under BR Updates

 We have shown that over the horizon $[0,\tau-1]$ there may be a BR belief that leads to better leader cost.
-Then, Proposition~\ref{prop:part2_OLSE_prob1} proves that on $[\tau,T]$ there may also be a better BR belief.
+Then, by Proposition~\ref{prop:part2_OLSE_prob1}, there may also be a better BR belief on $[\tau,T]$.
 Due to the time-inconsistency of the OLSE (Def.~\ref{def:time_inconsistency}), there may be a joint pair $(b^1, b^2)\in\mc{F}$ that achieve lower leader cost over $[T]$ when compared to always assuming true BR $b^\star$.
 Thus, in general, \eqref{eq:question_1_paper} will not hold for all $(b^1, b^2) \in \mc{F}$.
-We numerically verify this result in Example~\ref{ex:OL_num_example}.

-\begin{example} Consider a LQ Stackelberg game (App.~\ref{app:lq_params}) with scalar state, scalar leader and follower controls, and OL information structure~\eqref{eq:information_structures}.
-The state dynamics is
+We give a numerical example where a wrong set of beliefs $(b^1, b^2)$ obtain a lower cost than the true BR belief $b^\star$ in a LQ game in~\ref{app:example1}.